Parts & Pages

 How do I set the title of my page?

-As in the text shown in the browser status bar?
+The title of a the page is text shown in the browser tab.

 Page(title='The title in the browser')